Do you want to waste your limited budget on programs that don’t yield worthwhile pipeline? We don’t.

 Signal lists tend to show all the companies that are supposedly showing “signals” without narrowing the list down to your priorities.
 You don’t get a clear picture about what stage in the buying journey they’re actually in with those intense signals.

 “Intent” could just mean a prospect “downloaded an ebook” or “attended a webinar.”
-It’s not always super… intentional.
+These signals often indicate research activity, not buying readiness.
 Again, this makes it nearly impossible for your revenue team to know which actions to take next to build the strongest possible pipeline.

-😩 Intent signals don’t show you who wants to buy within the company
+Contact-level signals reveal who wants to buy within the company

 Intent signals are typically account-level data.